0

 Cambridge Community Center

 The Cambridge Community Center has been serving children, youth, and families throughout Cambridge for over 90 years.
-A long-time project for CP&GC, we hope to again garden there.
+This is a long-time project for CP&GC.

 Blair Pond